rajath95/Dog-breed-classification/README.md

 # Image classification of data

-We use transfer learning method for this classification.
+I used transfer learning method for this classification.
 For this I used retrain.py function released by Tensorflow for retraining a given model.

 I used the default parameters for training the model-